 You have purchased your land and done your due diligence confirming zoning, checking for wetlands, perking the property and understanding the septic requirements.
-Now you’re on your way to your very own perfect Nantucket home.
+Now you’re on your way to your very own Nantucket home.
 There are distinct phases of the construction process on Nantucket.
 It is not like building in other places, so we hope this blog can help you in the construction process on Nantucket.

 And while the timeline can be relatively predictable, it’s good to remember that there are always outliers.
 Here, I will outline the general guidelines for understanding the building timeline on Nantucket.

 First, you’ll need to hire a local architect or design team.
 Luckily, there are many talented choices on Nantucket with a breadth of experience.
 I recommend that you meet with a few because they all have a different approach, style and level of service.
-This will often be the team who will help you find your land engineer and help work through some of the Town’s boards: the Historic District Commission, and if applicable, conservation commission, planning board or ZBA (zoning board of appeals).
+This team will help you find your land engineer and help work through some of the Town’s boards.
+These include the Historic District Commission, and if applicable, conservation commission, planning board or ZBA (zoning board of appeals).
 This team will also help connect you to builders and project managers, so take your time and pick the right team for you.

 The design and approval phase exists to get you a building permit.
 The following timeline assumes you know exactly what you want with only one version of plans.
 (Since this rarely happens, I suggest adding time depending on your personality and decisiveness.)